CBT in a Nutshell

 - structured with sessions having an agreed agenda moving towards your goals

-- Proven – see the NICE Guidelines for social anxiety, panic attacks, excessive worry, OCD, ‘over’-eating problems
+- Proven – see the NICE Guidelines for social anxiety, panic attacks, excessive worry, OCD, bulimia.

 There is obviously a lot more to CBT counselling and the example given applies to anxiety.
 However, CBT has also been found to be the approach of choice for recovering from eating problems, low mood and depression, low self-esteem and perfectionism.
 Unfortunately, if left alone many of these problems simply become worse over time.
 Generally, CBT involves between 8 and 20 sessions depending on the type of difficulty.